[A paper presented at Qualico-97]

 (1) the more abstract meanings of a word during its ageing, the less they are able to supply some components for fixing them within a new idiomatic meaning arising on the basis of intersecting meanings of several collocated words;

-7. It is natural to expect that the most probable (statistically dominant) direction of the categorial development within the nest of derivationally connected words will be the movement from some relatively concrete, objectively oriented categorial semantics of each word-base - towards its derivatives of more abstract and subjectively oriented categories (parts of speech).
+(2) the more abstract meanings of a word during its ageing, the greater variety of them are able to be used together with meanings of other words and, consecutively, greater chances for them to come across with some of others suit to them for building new idiomatic combinations.
+Combined action of the two factors developing in the opposite directions predetermines nonmonotonous character of the dependence of the development of word's idiomatic activity on its age.7.
+It is natural to expect that the most probable (statistically dominant) direction of the categorial development within the nest of derivationally connected words will be the movement from some relatively concrete, objectively oriented categorial semantics of each word-base - towards its derivatives of more abstract and subjectively oriented categories (parts of speech).
 So, there should be a tendency to begin a word-formational tree mainly from nouns, to continue it with adjectives, verbs, adverbs, pronouns, etc., and to end it with words of pure syntactic quality like conjunctions and prepositions.

 This direction of categorial development most basically is predetermined by the mentioned fact of the inescapable development of any word's integral lexical semantics during speech acts into the direction of the greater abstractness.
 More abstract lexical semantics seeks for the corresponding more abstract categorial form (which is more organic to it).